-The board of directors have collectively and individually promoted the company's success for its shareholders during the financial year ending 31st March 2022.
+The board of directors have collectively and individually promoted the company's success for its shareholder during the financial year ending 31st March 2023.
 Working together, we continue to develop our strategy and processes to deliver a sustainable business model which will secure the long-term position of the Airport as a strategic asset for the shareholder as a key piece of infrastructure to deliver benefit for the Ayrshire and Scottish economy in terms of both jobs and wealth creation.

-Our short-term strategy continues to focus on critical business objectives with the key measures of success of continuing to stabilise and grow the business.
-The impact of the COVID-19 pandemic has slowed this progress down but during this difficult time the group's leadership team have strived to ensure the safety of our employees and customers, minimise costs and be as efficient as possible.
+Our short-term strategy continues to focus on critical business objectives with the key measures of success of continuing to steadily grow the profitability of business and the group's leadership team have focussed on delivering this strategy with key appointments to support the growth strategy.
+The safety and wellbeing of our employees and customers remains a key priority alongside the close control of costs and the drive towards being as efficient as possible.